By Casey Ritz

 Regional Sales Manager for Elliott Aviation

 The Phenom 100 and 300 have been a favorite single-pilot aircraft for operators all over the world.
-Known for their blend of fast speeds, long range, cabin size, and baggage capacity, both the Phenom 100 and the larger Phenom 300 are also known to be relatively maintenance friendly airplanes.
+Known for their blend of fast speeds, long range, cabin size, and baggage capacity, both the Phenom 100 and the larger Phenom 300 are also known to be relatively maintenance-friendly airplanes.
 With over 750 airplanes in the combined fleet (not counting the updated, current production variants), the Phenom 100 and 300 are some of the most successful single-pilot business jets ever built.
-For customer convenience, Embraer has built their support network to include a select group of top-tier MRO facilities around the world.
+For customer convenience, Embraer has built its support network to include a select group of top-tier MRO facilities around the world.
 Elliott Aviation has been an Embraer Phenom Authorized Service Center since 2011.
 For operators considering a Phenom 300, you can find a comprehensive guide to Phenom 300 here.

 Many of these airplanes are now coming due for their largest inspection events, the 10-year, or 120-month inspection.
 Over 150 of these inspections have been completed worldwide, and approximately 60 are remaining this calendar year.
 Over 75 are coming due next year.